 Examinations are administered at the end of each unit on a pass/fail grading scale.
 The second-year curriculum is nine months long with a two-week winter break.
 Students usually take Step 1 of the U.S. Medical Licensure Exam (USMLE) at the end of the second-year curriculum.

 Unit 1 - Hematology/Immunology/Infection (HII)

-The general goal of this unit is for the student to acquire a molecular, cellular and clinical understanding of:
+The general goal of this unit is for the student to: